Tomato Farming in Polyhouse: Yield, Costs, and Handbooks

 For example, in the US, setting up a commercial greenhouse costs between $15 and $35 per square foot.
 Your farming approach and crop cycle also influence the budget, dictating the resources you’ll need.

-Let’s look at a Mississippi project report in 2013 to give you a clearer picture of what you might spend.
+Let’s examine a 2013 Mississippi project report to get a clearer picture of what you might spend.

 Cost CategoryDetailsExample Data (Mississippi, 2013)